Five new employee

 The pandemic has shown life sciences office employees there’s an alternative – one that gives people the freedom to work in different spaces according to their needs and preferences.
 And now many don’t want to go back to the one-size-fits-all approach that was so common before.

-The pandemic has hastened the realization that work is not somewhere you go, but something you do,” says Roger Humphrey, Divisional President, Life Sciences, JLL.
+The pandemic has hastened the realization that work is not somewhere you go, but something you do,” says Kevin Wayer, President - Government, Education, Infrastructure and Life Sciences Industries, JLL.
 “The workforce is empowered by technology and looking for companies to support their wellbeing even more.
 As the workforce asks for accelerated change, companies need to reinvent themselves with the workforce front of mind.”

 Many pharmaceutical, biotechnology and medical device companies are moving towards more hybrid work models incorporating homes, offices and other remote locations.
 They’re redesigning their spaces and strategies to put people first and provide a workplace experience that helps win talent.